 Mixed fragmentation: This type of fragmentation is a two-step process.
 First, horizontal fragmentation is done to obtain the necessary rows, then vertical fragmentation is done to divide the attributes among the rows.

-2. Data Replication: Data replication is the storage of data copies at multiple sites on the network.
+Data Replication: Data replication is the storage of data copies at multiple sites on the network.
 Fragment copies can be stored at several sites, thus enhancing data availability and response time.
 Replicated data is subject to a mutual consistency rule.
 This rule requires that all copies of the data fragments must be identical and to ensure data consistency among all of the replications.
-A database can be either fully replicated, partially replicated or un-replicated.

 Full replication: Stores multiple copies of each database fragment at multiple sites.
 Fully replicated databases can be impractical because of the amount of overhead imposed on the system.